-I replied, “I supposed then, that anything which affects something that exists, also exists, not as a thing, but as its effects on the things that are real.”
+I replied, “I suppose then, that anything which affects something that exists, also exists, not as a thing, but as its effects on the things that are real.”

 “What then, are good and evil?
 Do they exist?”

-I pondered for hours.
+I pondered for a while, before speaking.
 “In my mind, there are urges.
 Urges to do things compassionately or selfishly.
 To love or to control.
 Those, then, must be good and evil.”

 “There was a time when the Shashincti taught students.
 When the order grew to immense size and power because we gave the one truth to any who sought it, and trained and passed on the power through practice and repetition and mantras, and in the end the order was destroyed, because while they could recite the truth, they did not know it.
 That is why he swore never to teach students ever again.
 We do not need those who learn without understanding.
 We need masters who discover the powers themselves.

-“If you seek this power and knowledge for glory, power, war and death, then you are unworthy of the abilities it grants.
+“If you seek this power and knowledge for glory, power, war or death, then you are unworthy of the abilities it grants.
 I have shown you the path.
-Now you must walk it, or turn back.”
-The old man said, and then with a smile vanished.
+Now you must walk it, or turn back,” the old man said.
+And then with a smile, he vanished.
 I was left alone on the mountaintop.
 I searched the shack and its attached cave, but it was empty.
-It appeared no one had been there, except the guest room, for many years.
+It appeared no one had been there, except in the guest room, for many years.